How do I keep warm while climbing Kilimanjaro?

 Insulated Jacket, synthetic or down, warm

 You will need a quality down jacket, also known as an insulated jacket, a puffer jacket and puffy jacket, to keep you warm.
-In this article, we’ll tell you what things to look for in a down jacket.
+One of the most common gear mistakes people make is bringing a down jacket that is not appropriate for the weather conditions.
+In this article, we’ll tell you what things to look for.

 Down Insulation